 Multiple coordinators deployed in the same area may be coordinated by a master coordinator.
 The corresponding topology is called coordinated star topology.

 The functionality of the master coordinator is out of scope of the standard.
 Coordinators are connected with the master coordinator via the backhaul network.
-The master coordinator may be in charge of various kinds of coordination among the multiple OWPANs, e.g. handover, interference management, OWPAN status monitoring, and more.
+The master coordinator may be in charge of various kinds of coordination among the multiple OWSNs, e.g. handover, interference management, OWSN status monitoring, and more.
 For that purpose, coordinators may be synchronized, e.g. via the precision time protocol (PTP) v2 (IEEE Std 1588v2).

-As light is highly local, a single area is typically not equipped with multiple uncoordinated infrastructures from different providers.
-Thus, it is assumed that neighboring IEEE 802.15.13 OWPANs will be deployed in a coordinated manner.
-If multiple OWPAN infrastructures overlap in their coverage area, they should always be coordinated by a master coordinator, managing resource allocations between the corresponding coordinators.
+As light is a highly local medium, a single area is typically not equipped with multiple uncoordinated infrastructures from different providers.
+Thus, it is assumed that neighboring IEEE 802.15.13 OWSNs will be deployed in a coordinated manner.
+If multiple OWSN infrastructures overlap in their coverage area, they should always be coordinated by a master coordinator, managing resource allocations between the corresponding coordinators.

 Radio frequency hybrid topology